 Those of us in queer/trans communities have long faced struggles to explain being of a different sexual orientation than the mainstream, and/or being of a gender other than that assigned to us at birth.
 We have had our desires and identities reviled and/or viewed as medical or psychological curiosities, at best, or abnormalities, at worst.

-Thus, we see that the struggles of those who assert the lack of a sexual attraction, i.e. asexuality, converge with those of the queer/trans communities.
+The struggles of those who assert the lack of a sexual attraction, i.e. asexuality, converge with those of the queer/trans communities, in terms of being viewed as abnormal or deficient.
 There also individuals within the lesbian, gay, bi, pan, trans and ally communities who are on the ace spectrum, who may be homoromantic, biromantic, panromantic, as well as asexual, demisexual or Gray-A.

 Orinam stands in solidarity with the Ace community, and is pleased to share the following links to resources created by ace individuals in India.

 |Indian Asexuals, India’s first initiative of its kind, was formed in August 2013 by an Asexual feminist activist Mr. Raj Saxena.
 He is also co-founder of ACEapp Application which is first Mobile application for Asexual people.|